 The 9 things you need for a healthy life

 The human body cannot survive without water.
 Approximately 60% of the body is made up of it.
-In fact, water is so vital for human existance that a person can only survive 3-4 days without it.
+In fact, water is so vital for human existence that a person can only survive 3-4 days without it.

 Water helps to flush out waste from the body.
-It’s helps to control the body temperature through the production of sweat.
+It helps to control the body temperature through the production of sweat.
 Water helps to deliver oxygen throughout the body and helps to regulate blood pressure.
 It lubricates the joints and helps the digestive system function properly.

 The bad news is that as many as 75% of Americans may be in a chronic state of dehydration.
 If you feel fatigued or have brain fog often, start drinking more water!

 Unfortunately, we live in a time when so many people live a primarily sedentary lifestyle.
 And while most people know that they should be getting up and working the body, they just don’t as often as they need to.
 Over the past 30 years, advances in technology have most people sitting far more than they should.
 Just two generations ago, our ancestors did much more physical work than most people do today.
 They simply didn’t have the same modern conveniences that we do today.
 Those conveniences have cost us!
 The body was designed to move regularly.
-But sedentary lifestyles not contribute to health issues.
-Sitting too much raises risk of heart disease, obesity, metabolic syndrome and diabetes.
-It can also contribute to an increased cancer risk, back and neck pain and mood issues such as depression and anxiety.
+But sedentary lifestyles do not contribute to health issues.
+Sitting too much raises the risk of heart disease, obesity, metabolic syndrome, and diabetes.
+It can also contribute to increased cancer risk, back and neck pain, and mood issues such as depression and anxiety.

 Exercising regularly helps to detoxify the body, work the muscles and give you increased oxygen.
 You simply cannot be healthy if you aren’t moving regularly!

 I talk about stress a lot on this blog for a reason!
 Stress is a silent killer, and most people today face chronic stress.
 As much as 90% of all disease is related to stress.
 And most people do little to manage stress effectively.
 No, scrolling social media on your phone does NOT count as a way to relieve stress!
-Stress management MUST become a daily practice if you wish to live a health life.
+Stress management MUST become a daily practice if you wish to live a healthy life.
 With so much demanding your time and attention, planning ways to actively reduce stress should become a mandatory part of your daily routine!

-For some strange reason, buring the candle on both ends to get more done is talked about almost with a sense of pride today.
+For some strange reason, burning the candle on both ends to get more done is talked about almost with a sense of pride today.
 But sleep deprivation is a legitimate threat to your health!
-Most people will skip a full night sleep to get more done.
+Most people will skip a full night’s sleep to get more done.
 But actually, people who are sleep deprived get far less done than those who get a full 7-9 hours of sleep a night regularly.
 Plus, not getting adequate sleep can cause memory issues, depression, anxiety, and can cause you to reach for sugary, unhealthy foods.
 Too little sleep can also lower your immune system function, raise blood pressure, cause decreased sex drive and increase your risk for diabetes and heart disease.

 Everyone will have a night now and again when they don’t get 7-9 hours of sleep.
-But that should always be the exception, and not the rule.
+But that should always be the exception and not the rule.
 Make sleep a priority!

 Connection to others

-With all of the advances in technology today, it is surprising that with as connected as we are digitally, we have become very disconnected personally.
+With all of the advances in technology today, it is surprising that as digitally connected as we are, we have become very disconnected personally.
 More and more people struggle with feelings of loneliness and isolation.
 Often, when people do gather, they have their nose buried in their smartphone or other gadget and don’t take time to talk to and connect with those in the same room.
 To make matters even worse, we are now seeing extreme deficiencies in healthy, non-sexual touch because of this lack of connection.
 Isolation and touch hunger can have a profound impact on your health.

 Social isolation and loneliness raise levels of stress hormones.
-This can increase inflammation and increase risk for heart attack and stroke.
-It also increases risk of type 2 diabetes and dementia.
+This can increase inflammation and increase the risk for heart attack and stroke.
+It also increases the risk of type 2 diabetes and dementia.
 Of course, those who experience extended periods of isolation face greater amounts of depression and suicide attempts than those with a strong support network.